Do You Love Bad Bunny? These Are the Next Latin Music Artists to Know

 WHO: Dei V, Rio Grande, Puerto Rico

-Dei V's rise to popularity is also noted by his collaborations from world-renowned artists like Bad Bunny, Cris MJ, and Bryant Myers.
-Leaning into mood, production, and a slightly edgier aesthetic he has quickly become the face of Latin trap in the Puerto Rico music scene.
+Dei V's rise to popularity is also noted by his collaborations with world-renowned artists like Bad Bunny, Cris MJ, and Bryant Myers.
+Leaning into mood, production, and a slightly edgier aesthetic, he has quickly become the face of Latin trap in the Puerto Rico music scene.

 WHO: De La Rose, Mayagüez, Puerto Rico

-A voice so distinct, fans spotted her in the background of Bad Bunny's KLOuFRENS, De La Rose is just getting started with no plans to slow down anytime soon.
-She's known for collaborating with the best in the business so there's always something to look forward to next.
+With a voice so distinct fans heard her in the background of Bad Bunny's "Kloufrens," De La Rose is just getting started with no plans to slow down anytime soon.
+She's known for collaborating with the best in the business, so there's always something to look forward to.

 WHO: Young Miko, Añasco, Puerto Rico

-I almost didn't include Young Miko in this roundup because let's be real, she's landed in the mainstream music scene here in the US.
-But there are so many that still don't know her that are newer to Latin Music and her work simply can't be missed.
+I almost didn't include Young Miko in this roundup because let's be real—she's landed in the mainstream music scene here in the U.S. But there are so many people who still don't know her that are newer to Latin music, and her work simply can't be missed.

 Colombia